 Cultural feminism emphasizes the revalidation of the “female essence”, that is the attributes that make the woman a woman, i.e. our capacity to reproduce.
 Women should identify with these female characteristics as strengths rather than weaknesses.

 Rape culture is the social normalization or trivialization of rape, sexual assault and sexual abuse, and now I believe even sexualization of women falls under this umbrella.

-Gender roles are a set of behaviors considered normal (norms), acceptable, and appropriate for the designated gender to follow.
+Gender roles is a term from the social sciences which define a set of behaviors considered normal (norms), acceptable, and appropriate for the designated gender to follow.